taocpp/PEGTL/doc/Rule-Reference.md

 ## ICU Rules

-These rules are depending on the [International Components for Unicode (ICU)](http://icu-project.org/).
-They provide means to match characters of specific unicode character properties.
-As they are creating an external dependency, the headers are in the contrib-section:
+These rules depend on the [International Components for Unicode (ICU)](http://icu-project.org/) that provide the means to match characters with specific Unicode character properties.
+Because of the external dependency the rules are in the contrib-section, and the required header files are not automatically included in `tao/pegtl.hpp`.

 * `tao/pegtl/contrib/icu/utf8.hpp`
 * `tao/pegtl/contrib/icu/utf16.hpp`
 * `tao/pegtl/contrib/icu/utf32.hpp`

-If you want to use these headers, remember to provide the include path for and link with libicu.
+To use these rules it is necessary to privde an include path to the ICU library, and to link the application against `libicu`.

-The rules are available in multiple versions, depending on which header you included,
+These rules are available in multiple versions,

 * in namespace `tao::pegtl::icu::utf8` for UTF-8 encoded inputs,
 * in namespace `tao::pegtl::icu::utf16_be` for big-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::icu::utf16_le` for little-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::icu::utf32_be` for big-endian UTF-32 encoded inputs, and
 * in namespace `tao::pegtl::icu::utf32_le` for little-endian UTF-32 encoded inputs.

+It is necessary to manually include the header with the rules for the required encoding.

+The same conventions and limitations apply as for the [Unicode rules](#unicode-rules).

 ### Basic Rules